We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?

 No naming names here but smelly sneakers and gym shoes really are truly horrible.

-Next time you put them outside the door for an airing, do this – Fill a sock with some cat litter and place one sock in each shoe.
+Next time you put your shoes outside the door for an airing, do this – Fill a sock with some cat litter and place one sock in each shoe.
 The litter will absorb odors.
 Throw away the litter.

 Stockings can be used instead of socks.
 No stockings?
 Knee highs are pretty cheap and would do the job well.